 As president and CEO of Atlanta Convention & Visitors Bureau (ACVB), William Pate is responsible for maintaining tourism as one of the city’s top economic drivers.
-Prior to the COVID-19 pandemic, the industry brought an estimated 57 million visitors to metro Atlanta in 2019, generating $16 billion in visitor spending and sustaining approximately 300,000 jobs.
+Prior to the COVID-19 pandemic, the industry brought an estimated 57 million visitors annually to metro Atlanta, generating $16 billion in visitor spending and sustaining approximately 300,000 jobs.

-A native of Atlanta, Pate is revered locally for his leadership and marketing expertise.
-In 2021, he was appointed to the Georgia Tourism Foundation to increase the state’s position as a destination for travel.
+A native of Atlanta, Pate is respected locally for his leadership and marketing expertise.
+He is an appointed member of the Georgia Tourism Foundation, charged with increasing the state’s position as a destination for travel.
 In 2022, he was named one of Atlanta’s 500 most powerful leaders by Atlanta Magazine.
-American Marketing Association’s (AMA) Atlanta chapter awarded him its lifetime achievement award in 2020.
-Atlanta Business League named him its 2019 Herman J. Russell CEO of the Year.
+American Marketing Association’s Atlanta chapter awarded him its lifetime achievement award in 2020.
+Atlanta Business League previously named him Herman J. Russell CEO of the Year.
 Atlanta Business Chronicle honored Pate multiple times as one of Atlanta’s 50 most admired CEOs and named him to its 100 most influential Atlantans list every year since 2009.
 He is a past honoree of Atlanta Magazine’s most influential leaders in Atlanta and Georgia Trend magazine’s Notable Georgians

-A prominent leader in the nation’s hospitality industry, Pate serves on the board of directors of U.S. Travel Association and Destinations International.
+A prominent leader in the nation’s hospitality industry, Pate is a past chair of the board of directors of U.S. Travel Association and Destinations International.
 Hospitality Sales and Marketing Association International honored him as one of the top 25 most extraordinary minds in sales and marketing, and he received the International Gay and Lesbian Travel Association award of appreciation for his commitment to diversity and inclusion within the travel industry.

-Pate is very active in the Atlanta community as a member of the Rotary Club of Atlanta, while also serving on the board of directors for Central Atlanta Progress, Children’s Museum of Atlanta, First Tee Atlanta, Jack and Jill Late Stage Cancer Foundation, Metro Atlanta Chamber and Woodruff Arts Center.
-He is also on the Board of Councilors of The Carter Center and the industry advisory board for Georgia State University’s Cecil B. Day School of Hospitality Administration.
+Pate is very active in the Atlanta community as a member of the Rotary Club of Atlanta, while also serving on the board of directors for Central Atlanta Progress, First Tee Atlanta, Jack and Jill Late Stage Cancer Foundation, Metro Atlanta Chamber and Woodruff Arts Center.
+He is on the Board of Councilors of The Carter Center, Children’s Museum of Atlanta advisory board and the industry advisory board for Georgia State University’s Cecil B. Day School of Hospitality Administration.